Many questions regarding our league are here in our Frequently Asked Questions section.

 Can my child play up a grade level?

-We generally recommend that a child play at his/her grade level.
+We generally recommend that a child play at his/her grade level as we have developmental and travel/select programs at grades 4-8.
 We will review requests for exceptions on a case by case basis only.
-Players must be evaluated in the top 10% of their grade level in order to be considered for playing up in a grade level.
-If the exception is granted, the player will be required to attend the make-up evaluation session at the grade level that the player wishes to play.
+Players must attend their grade level evaluation and be ranked in the top 10% of their grade level in order to be considered for playing up in a grade level.
+Parents who wish their players be considered for playing up must complete a Request Form prior to the evaluations.
+All decisions by the South Loudoun Board are final.

 Due to a limited amount of space, we will not permit a first grader to play up in the second grade developmental program.